A Word About Designations/Certifications

 - RENI has over 70,000 graduates and 500,000+ classroom hours.

 - By combining the negotiation expertise with relevant real estate experience, RENI is able to provide unmatched negotiation training to real estate professionals.

 Real estate clients rate “negotiation skills in their agent” as the most important service provided by an agent (see “Game Changer” publication).
 Getting the best negotiation training available is in your and your clients’ best interests!

 And NAR’s Code of Ethics does not limit your advertising to only NAR designations (see NAR’s Code of Ethics, Standard of Practice 12-13).
 You can use any designation/certification you have earned in your marketing, including the CNE and MCNE.

-Student feedback and testimonials confirm that RENI’s training is not only among the best in the industry but it can truly improve your business and your life.
+Student feedback and thousands of testimonials confirm that RENI’s training is not only among the best in the industry, but it can truly improve your business and your life.